How to Create Self-Hosted Videos

 As mentioned above, mp4 is the only required video format for self-hosted videos.
 WebM and .ogv are optional formats.

 The steps below assume that you already have a video to use.
 Videos come in many different formats, so the idea is that you need to convert your current video format to MP4 and WEBM files, which can then be uploaded and used on your website.

 How To Create A MP4 File

 Step 1 – After creating your video, make sure to save it in .MP4 format.
-The video must also be in 16:9 Aspect Ratio.
+The video should also be in 16:9 Aspect Ratio.

 Step 2 – If you are unable to save your video in .MP4 format, you must convert it to .MP4 format via a 3rd party software, like Handbrake.
 Please see the links below for information on how to do this.

 Step 1 – Once you have a video in .MP4 format, if you wish, you can also convert it to .WEBM format.
 You can do this with Media.io.

 Step 2 – If you choose to use Media.io, you can simply upload your .MP4 video and it will automatically convert it to .WEBM format.

 Areas You Can Use Self-Hosted Videos

 How To Upload Your Video File(s)